EdwardJXLi/hugo-theme-hydra/README.md

 mathjax: true # or false
 ```

-The site config will be ignored when `mathjax` option exists in front matter.
+The site config will be ignored when the `mathjax` option exists in front matter.

 ### Archive
 Pagination on posts archive can be disabled to show all posts in chronological order